Worive/gtnh-calculator/README.md

 Large parts of this project were written using AI assistance, so code style and quality are all over the place.
 I just wanted to quickly put together something I can use to calculate GTNH chains.
 After this goal is done, it won't be an actively maintained project.

-Data building is done using my internal tools that I am not currently ready to publish.
-Later maybe.
+Data building is done using the NESQL Exporter mod and a C# processing tool.
+See [export/README.md](export/README.md) for detailed instructions.

 ## Development